 Serial ports are widely used in industrial applications.
 And thanks to its Serial Port Profile (SPP), Bluetooth can fit in with your existing designs.
 SPP emulates a full serial interface, complete with hardware handshaking via Bluetooth.
 Consequently, you can replace a serial cable with a wireless Bluetooth link, with either multi-point or point-to-point operation.

-5. The range is greater than you might think
+5. Bluetooth's range is greater than you might think

 Perhaps influenced by their experiences of Bluetooth in the consumer space, many people assume the technology only works at ranges up to a couple of meters.
 But Bluetooth can actually operate over much greater distances, even in harsh industrial conditions.
 And the latest-gen Bluetooth 5 standard supports long-range mode, which we’ve used to transmit messages up to 1.7 km.
 Mesh networks, where data is passed from node to node until it reaches its destination, can also help boost range, particularly in dense environments.

-6. You can use it wherever you are
+6. You can use Bluetooth wherever you are

 The Bluetooth standard is global, meaning you can use the same device anywhere on the planet – no need to source different components for industrial facilities in different markets.
 What’s more, because it’s so common in smartphones and other handheld devices, you can interact with Bluetooth-enabled IIoT device using devices you probably already own.